jentor67/PythonReduceImage/README.md

 # PythonReduceImage
-Use Python to reduce images
+Use Python to reduce images size.
+This uses the quality and resolution to change the size of the file.